imagej/imagej.github.io/_pages/plugins/linear-distance.md

 ## Application

-Used for the calcuation of mean free paths in a two phase material.
+Used for the calculation of mean free paths in a two phase material.

 ## Dependecies